ttc-tryhards/Arbitrary-Club/README.md

 This is the code for populating the [arbitrary club spreadsheet](https://docs.google.com/spreadsheets/d/1ev4J2turGHjlQH452ngQaGqSRAwMYA47bglJZoPqfsg/edit?gid=0#gid=0).

 **Setup**:
-Download the files from the repository and place them in their own folder.
+Download the files from the repository and place them where you want to store them on your computer.
+(It's good practice to move something like this out of your downloads folder, for organization.)

 **How to use**:
 1. Go to the [tetris.com leaderboards](https://docs.google.com/spreadsheets/d/15s4LrzTQpX2lFVsRt_esvPGqveYKgVPmaqks38HzBDw/edit?gid=0#gid=0).